AppengineRo/wkhtmltopdf/README.md

 1. [Wkhtmltopdf][5] html to pdf transform tool
 2. A console like browser based interface to execute commands on the VM inside the Docker enviroment. (ssh doesn't really help you with that)

+To test this sample go to: http://appversion-dot-appmodule-dot-appid.appspot.com run this 2 commands in the the first input (in order to update wkhtmltopdf to the latest version):
+1. tar xf wkhtmltox-0.12.1-c22928d_linux-wheezy-amd64.tar.xz -C /
+2. cp /wkhtmltox-0.12.1-c22928d/bin/wkhtmltopdf /usr/local/bin

+Then write google.com in the url input, or any html in the textarea and transform your html into pdf.

 Requires [Apache Maven](http://maven.apache.org) 3.0 or greater, and JDK 7+ in order to run.
 This application needs to be deployed to the [App Engine VM Runtime][1].